![]() |

 Founded in 1874 its expressed purpose was to provide “the social intercourse of members of the dramatic and musical professions with men of the world, and the giving of entertainments for mutual amusement and instruction.”

 The club was named after British drama critic and essayist Charles Lamb and his wife, Mary, who hosted a weekly open house for those in the theatre, its meeting place was called “the Fold” and its members, “Lambs.”
-Continuing the tongue-in-cheek language, the President and Vice President were the “Shepherd and the Boy,” and yearly outings were known as “Washings” or “Shearings.”
+Continuing the tongue-in-cheek language, the president and vice-president were the “Shepherd and the Boy,” and yearly outings were known as “Washings” or “Shearings.”

 The original Lambs Club in 1905 -- drawing from nyago.com |

-The first floor housed the lobby with its row of telephones, a billiard room and a grill room.
+The first floor housed the lobby with a row of telephones, a billiard room and a grill room.
 The banquet hall faced 44th Street behind the large second floor windows.
 The Lambs’ private theatre was installed on the third floor, while above were offices and sleeping rooms for the members.

 The Lambs Club as it appears today -- architectural rendering provided by Andrew J. Hickes, rendering.net |

-“While other clubs are renowned because of the magnificence of their homes, the opulence and social position of their members, the excellence of their libraries and art collections, their exclusiveness, picturesqueness, eccentricities and efforts toward civic, political and economic improvement, the Lambs base their claim to fame on the individual members.”
+While other clubs are renowned because of the magnificence of their homes, the opulence and social position of their members, the excellence of their libraries and art collections, their exclusiveness, picturesqueness, eccentricities and efforts toward civic, political and economic improvement, the Lambs base their claim to fame on the individual members.

 The actress then walked out, leaving the group of Lambs dumbstruck.